RecursiveByte/AkiraHire/README.md

 # 🤖 AkiraHire

-AkiraHire is an **AI-powered HR automation platform** that helps recruiters manage the complete hiring workflow—from creating jobs and application forms to evaluating candidates and publishing hiring posts.
+AkiraHire is an **AI-powered HR automation platform** that helps recruiters manage the complete hiring workflow from creating jobs and application forms to evaluating candidates and publishing hiring posts.

 Instead of relying on a single AI assistant, AkiraHire uses a **LangGraph-powered multi-agent system**, where specialized AI agents work together to automate different parts of recruitment while keeping the recruiter in complete control.